lextm/blog/_posts/2020/2020-3-11-how-i-set-up-visual-studio-code-remote-with-multipass-on-macos.md

 * A default user named ubuntu.
 * (This is hidden from you) A private key to log in at `/var/root/Library/Application\ Support/multipassd/ssh-keys/id_rsa`.

-Therefore, to make it easy to configure in VSCode on macOS, I simply copy that private key to my own macOS account,
+Therefore, to make it easy to configure in VS Code on macOS, I simply copy that private key to my own macOS account,

 ``` bash
 sudo cp /var/root/Library/Application\ Support/multipassd/ssh-keys/id_rsa ~/.ssh/